 This test is similar to a CT scan but uses magnetism instead of x-rays to build up cross-sectional pictures of your body.
 During the test, you’ll be asked to lie very still on a couch inside a large metal cylinder that is open at both ends.
 The whole test may take up to an hour.
 It can be slightly uncomfortable and some people feel a bit claustrophobic during the scan.
 It’s also very noisy, but you will be given earplugs or headphones to wear.
 You will be able to hear, and speak to, the person operating the scanner.

-If you have any metal implants such as certain types of surgical clips, pacemakers or metal in the eye from previous accidents or trauma; it will not be possible for you to have this test.
+If you have any metal implants such as certain types of surgical clips, or pacemakers, it will not be possible for you to have this test.
+In this situation, another type of scan may be used.

 The results of the previous tests may make your doctor strongly suspect you have cancer.
 The only way to be sure is to take some cells or a small piece of tissue from the affected area to look at under a microscope.
 This is called a biopsy.
-A fine needle is passed into the tumour through the skin after the area has been numbed using a local anaesthetic injection.
+The area is numbed using a local anaesthetic injection and then a fine needle is passed into the tumour through the skin.
 A CT or ultrasound scan may be used at the same time to make sure that the biopsy is taken from the right place.
+Sometimes the biopsy is taken during a hysteroscopy (see above).

 When the cells are looked at under a microscope, the specialist will be able to tell whether they are benign (not cancerous) or malignant (cancerous).
 If a sarcoma is diagnosed, further tests may be done on the sample to try to find out exactly what type of sarcoma it is.